 Whenever I make this 7-minute frosting, there are tiny sugar crystals mixed amid the fluffy velvet cream.
 It’s just perfection.
 So don’t think you did anything wrong.
 Just dip your spoon in again and pop it in your mouth.
 Close your eyes, and enjoy the smoothness of this marshmallow fluff-like icing as it melts in your mouth.

-I’d recommend watching our quick Youtube tutorial before you start your recipe so that you can get a nice visual!
+I’d recommend watching our quick video tutorial before you start your recipe so that you can get a nice visual!

 - 2 eggs (for the whites only)